Xinyu-Liao/Xinyu-Liao.github.io/_pages/about.md

   - /about.html
 ---

 Hello!!
-My name is Xinyu /ɕɪn.ɥy/ (like "Shin-yu" in English) [Listen to my name in Mandarin Chinese](https://drive.google.com/file/d/1okVhTp6oE66znEiqjmFdc5tZdxcsDbKI/view?usp=drive_link)
+My name is Xinyu /ɕɪn.ɥy/ (like "Shin-yu" in English) or Leslie.
+[Listen to my name in Mandarin Chinese](https://drive.google.com/file/d/1okVhTp6oE66znEiqjmFdc5tZdxcsDbKI/view?usp=drive_link).

 I'm a second-year PhD student in Linguistics at the [University of Toronto](https://www.linguistics.utoronto.ca).
 I'm a phonetician/laboratory phonologist and computational psycholinguist by training.
 The central focus of my research is the adaptability and cognitive encoding involved in speech perception and production.
 I enjoy combining theories/methods from different subfields, including psycholinguistic experiments, computational language models, large-scale corpus analysis, cross-linguistic phonetic universals, and theories of linguistic change.